OpenSLO/OpenSLO/README.md

   A condition can be defined inline or can refer to external Alert condition defined in this case the following are required:
   - **conditionRef** *string*: this is the name or path the Alert condition
 - **notificationTargets\[ \]** *Alert Notification Target*, required field.
-  A condition can be inline defined or can refer to external Alert Notification Target defined in this case the following are required:
+  A condition can be defined inline or can refer to an [AlertNotificationTarget](#alertnotificationtarget) object, in which case the following are required:
-  - **targetRef** *string*: this is the name or path the Alert Notification Target
+  - **targetRef** *string*: this is the name or path to the AlertNotificationTarget

-> 💡 **Note:**: The `conditions`-field is of the type `array` of *AlertCondition*
+> 💡 **Note:**: The `conditions` field is of the type `array` of *AlertCondition*
 > but only allows one single condition to be defined.
 > The use of an array is for future-proofing purposes.

-An example of a Alert policy which refers to another Alert Condition:
+An example of an Alert policy which refers to another Alert Condition:

 ```yaml
 apiVersion: openslo/v0.1.0-beta